 Navigating the US Health Care System can be complex.
-To help ensure that our international students have access to the highest quality of care on and off-campus, Teachers College and Columbia University require ALL international students, regardless of credit or visa status, to enroll in the gold-level of the Columbia Student Health Insurance Plan.
+To help ensure that our international students have access to the highest quality of care on and off-campus, Teachers College and Columbia University require ALL international students, regardless of credit or visa status, to enroll in Plan 90 of the Columbia Student Health Insurance Plan.
 The Frequently Asked Questions (FAQs) section below address the nature of this requirement along with information on how to acces care, both on and off campus.

 Please take time to read this document carefully and, as always, you are encouraged to contact Insurance & Immunization Records with any questions.

 Insurance & Immunization Records

 Office of Student Affairs | 155 Thorndike

 Teachers College | Columbia University

 Frequently Asked Questions (FAQ)s: